-As you are cultivating your business relationships, be clear on what your goals are in developing this partnership with the customer.
+As you are cultivating your business relationships, be clear on what your goals are in developing the partnership.
 By clearly understanding common goals, you will have a constant reminder of the path ahead.
 Ensure that it is precise and motivation and share it with your customer upfront.
-A customer who determines you’re in it for the long haul, and that you’re actively motivated to help him or her succeed, soon begins to see you as more than just a vendor or supplier.
+A customer who determines you’re in it for the long haul, and that you’re actively motivated to help him/her succeed, soon begins to see you as more than just a vendor or supplier.
 You become a partner in their enterprise and someone they grow to value today, tomorrow and in the years to come.

-Communication is of course the most important factor of any successful relationship.
-Effective communication helps us better understand a customer or situation and allows us to resolve differences, build trust and respect, and create environments where creative ideas, problem solving and success can flourish.
+Communication is the most important factor of any successful relationship.
+Effective communication helps us better understand a customer or situation and allows us to resolve differences, build trust and respect, and create environments where creative ideas, problem-solving and success can flourish.
 As well as communicate, be proactively responsive for example return phone calls and emails in good time.
 Open communication is making sure you are doing everything to protect and build this relationship.

 4.Be useful … and relevant

 The more value you offer, the more a customer comes to depend on you.
 Don’t hesitate to share information that may find useful (and relevant), whether or not it benefits you in any way.
 In this way, your customer will come to appreciate your value and turn to you when they need help.